A civil rights hero lacked a historical marker. Then a class of Virginia fourth-graders spoke up.

 Does Barbara Johns have a marker?

-When Keaney looked it up and discovered she did not, the students could not understand why — although it’s unsurprising in a state where Robert E. Lee alone has accrued more than 200 marker and where out of 2,600 total markers, just 370 honor Black Virginians.
+When Keaney looked it up and discovered she did not, the students could not understand why — although it’s unsurprising in a state where Confederate Gen. Robert E. Lee alone has accrued more than 200 markers and where out of 2,600 total markers, just 370 honor Black Virginians.

 In early February, state officials rectified that omission, installing a marker honoring Johns in the town where she went to school, Farmville, Va.
 The white-and-black plate, which dubs Johns a “civil rights pioneer,” stands on the grounds of Johns’s former high school, now a museum, close to the site where she organized the student walkout.